Bohemian glass: History

-Glass artisanship remained at a high level even under the Communists because it was considered ideologically innocuous and it helped promote the good name of the country.
-Czech glass designers and manufacturers enjoyed international recognition and Czech glassware including art works such as sculptures was displayed and awarded in many international exhibitions, most notably in Expo 58 world fair in Brussels and in Expo 67 in Montréal.
+Glass artisanship remained at a high level even under the communists because it was considered ideologically innocuous and it helped promote the good name of the country.
+Czech glass designers and manufacturers enjoyed international recognition, and Czech glassware—including art works such as sculptures—was displayed and awarded in many international exhibitions, most notably in Expo 58 world fair in Brussels and in Expo 67 in Montréal.

+Current use

-Today, Czech crystal chandeliers hang, for example, in Milan's La Scala, in Rome's Teatro dell'Opera, in Versailles palace, in the Hermitage Museum of Saint Petersburg, and more recently inside the royal palace in Riyadh.
+Czech crystal chandeliers hang, for example, in Milan's La Scala, in Rome's Teatro dell'Opera, in Versailles palace, in the Hermitage Museum of Saint Petersburg, in Jerusalem's Belz Great Synagogue, and more recently inside the royal palace in Riyadh.
 Various sorts of glassware, art glass, ornaments, figurines, costume jewelry, beads and others also remain internationally valued.

 One of the glass items for which the Czech nation is still well known is the production of "druk" beads.
 Druks are small (3mm-18mm) round glass beads with small threading holes produced in a wide variety of colors and finishes and used mainly as spacers among beaded jewellery makers.